-Q1 2024 KEY DEVELOPMENTS
+Q2 2024 KEY DEVELOPMENTS

-The Company announced that the upgrades and improvements undertaken to its cultivation facility in Las Vegas have been completed.
+During the six months ended January 31, 2024, the Company announced that the upgrades and improvements undertaken to its cultivation facility in Las Vegas have been completed.
 A large scale retrofit of the irrigation system was undertaken for the long-term success of the facility.
 The Company added an additional bloom room with 65 lights, thus increasing the total number of lights in the facility's 17 bloom rooms to 806.